 The reason behind this difficulty in even finding a listing for a therapist in the United States who treat complex post-traumatic stress disorder is that it is not yet recognized in the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5).

-The DSM-5 is the bible, published by the American Psychological Association, that all therapists follow to diagnose and treat mental health disorders.
+The DSM-5 is the bible, published by the American Psychiatric Association, that all therapists follow to diagnose and treat mental health disorders.
 It is also, unfortunately, where therapists get their diagnosis codes for payment from insurance companies, Medicare, and Medicaid.

 This lack of listing in this crucial reference for therapists means that therapists will not get paid by insurances if they treat CPTSD.
 All the more reason to lobby the American Psychological Association to include complex post-traumatic stress disorder under its own heading.